Clivern/terraform-provider-beetle/README.md

 $ go build -o terraform-provider-beetle
 ```

+You must install this provider manually in order to use it.
+This link has the required steps https://www.terraform.io/docs/configuration/providers.html#third-party-plugins

 ## Versioning

 For transparency into our release cycle and in striving to maintain backward compatibility, terraform-provider-beetle is maintained under the [Semantic Versioning guidelines](https://semver.org/) and release process is predictable and business-friendly.